-Despite the beauty of Justice Kennedy’s prose — and it is beautiful, most of it; it reminds me, in its way, of the closing passage of Thornton Wilder’s “Bridge of San Luis Rey,” and we’ll get back to that in a minute — it does, in those words, obscure its point: No American citizen should be denied access to an institution of the government, a position we have long held here, including with the production of now-irrelevant glitter maps.
+Despite the beauty of Justice Kennedy’s prose — and it is beautiful, most of it; it reminds me, in its way, of the closing passage of Thornton Wilder’s “Bridge of San Luis Rey,” and we’ll get back to that in a minute — it does, in those words, obscure its point: No American citizen should be denied access to an institution of the government.

 I feel like Kennedy was perhaps less interested in suggesting that a life without marriage is such poor broth — and yet there it is.
 There is something so final and damning about the word “loneliness,” a 21st-century emotional leprosy for those who failed to heed Princeton Mom’s instruction to lock one in before the Botox.
 Most people marry.
 I expect I will, too, one day, the same way I expect to visit Bhutan, own a Saab, and never kiss a monkey because I just absolutely hate monkeys.
 But I am happy either way!
 One of the happiest days of my life was the day before I met my last super-long-term boyfriend, which happens to have been the day that my friend Dave and I set off from London for Mongolia in a 1990 Nissan Micra with one reflective vest, about $300 in cash, four Lonely Planets, an atlas of Russian written in Cyrillic, and an entire set of Philip Pullman’s His Dark Materials books.
 The day before I met my next-to-last super-long-term boyfriend was another of those magical days, when I moved into an apartment in London with a woman named Pippa, who rode through her family’s country estate on horseback, naked.
 This pattern seems worth noting.